strusoft/femdesign-api/FemDesign.GhTest/README.md

 ### 🌈 Acknowledge

-FEM-Design API use [Tenrec](https://github.com/DanielAbalde/Tenrec/tree/master) tool to test the grasshopper files.
+FEM-Design API use [Tenrec](https://github.com/DanielAbalde/Tenrec/tree/master) tool to generate and test the grasshopper files.